PathosTessa/PathosTessa.github.io/index.md

 ![Portrait](/assets/images/portrait_small.jpeg)

-My name is TOYT and I am a Nanyang Technology University graduate with a Bachelor's Degree in Chemistry.
-I've been teaching since graduating 5 years ago.
+I graduated with a Bachelor's Degree in Chemistry and Biological Chemistry with a Concentration in Medicinal Chemistry.
+Being an empathetic and patient educator, my exceptional ability to understand and adapt to the needs of every student helps create a conducive environment for learning.
+I seek out new ways to educate my students so that they have fun in their learning journey.
+My passion for Science and Math inspires my students to strive and excel in their learning.
+Additionally, I stay well-versed with the dynamic education syllabus and focuses on the key points needed for my students to grasp a deeper understanding of the subject.
+Prior to coaching, I refined my skills by coaching students of different levels.

 Currently, I provide personalized tuition for

-- Secondary School Chemistry
+- Secondary School Chemistry (IP/Pure/Combined/NA/NT)
 - Primary School Science
+- Primary School Math

 My group classes have a maximum of 3 students as I believe that individual attention is important.